ryscheng/www.raymondcheng.net/docusaurus/posts/2018-11-25-git-yubikey.md

 gpg/card> quit
 ```

-Now let's set the Yubikey mode to U2F/CCID composite mode.
+**Optional**: Now let's set the Yubikey mode to U2F/CCID composite mode.
 U2F mode is used for 2-factor authentication for web services like Google/GitHub.
 CCID mode is used for `gpg` operations.
-We will disable OTP mode to avoid the annoying keyboard behavior when the button is accidentally pressed.
+We can disable OTP mode to avoid the annoying keyboard behavior when the button is accidentally pressed.
-Note that mode 5 is specific to Yubikey 3.0 and above
+Note that the command below (mode 5) is specific to Yubikey 3.0 and 4.0
 ([details](https://developers.yubico.com/yubikey-personalization/Manuals/ykpersonalize.1.html)).
 Make sure you're setting the correct mode for your Yubikey.
+Do not use this specific command for Yubikey 5.0 and above.

 ```bash
 $ ykpersonalize -m 5